-Ms. Bruha is originally from Albuquerque, New Mexico.
-She has obtained a bachelor’s degree in Psychology from Duke University, a master’s degree in Criminal Justice (with a Concentration in Law Enforcement Intelligence Analysis) from Saint Joseph’s University and a master’s degree in Counseling from Webster University.
-She has worked in organizational development, in research and program management, as a case manager for troubled youth, in teaching life skills to inmates, and providing high risk behavior prevention in middle schools.
-Ms. Bruha is an expert in providing therapy for law enforcement officers, first responders, and their family members.
-She has been with PSPG since 2005 and she is currently our Prevention Program Co-Coordinator and Co-Clinical Coordinator for our treatment team.
-Ms. Bruha is a certified Prevention Specialist Certification and she has independent licensure in New Mexico as a Licensed Professional Clinical Counselor (LPCC).
+Bernadette Bruha obtained a bachelor’s degree in Psychology from Duke University, a master’s degree in Criminal Justice (with a Concentration in Law Enforcement Intelligence Analysis) from Saint Joseph’s University, and a master’s degree in Counseling from Webster University.
+She has worked in organizational development, research and program management, case management for troubled youth, teaching life skills to inmates, and providing high risk behavior prevention in middle schools.
+Ms. Bruha is an expert in providing therapy for law enforcement officers, first responders and their family members.
+She has been with PSPG since 2005.
+Ms. Bruha is a certified Prevention Specialist and she has independent licensure in New Mexico as a Licensed Professional Clinical Counselor (LPCC).
 She is certified as a Professional Lecturer by the New Mexico Law Enforcement Academy in topics pertaining to mental health, law enforcement, crisis intervention, and trauma.
 Ms. Bruha is certified in Critical Incident Stress Management (CISM).
 She is also certified to provide Eye Movement Desensitization and Reprocessing (EMDR) to clients who are dealing with trauma and PTSD.
 Additionally, Ms. Bruha serves as a continuing education provider authorized by the New Mexico Counseling and Therapy Practice Board.
 Ms. Bruha is a Co-Coordinator for PSPG’s Prevention Programs and our Co-Clinical Coordinator.

 She is trainedand certified in EMDR.

 Jessica R. Montoya